foreverstupid/cpp_neuman/README.md

-# Equilibrium problem solution in 1D
+# Equilibrium problem solution in 1D, 2D and 3D

 This project was made for solving the equilibrium problem with second order parametrized closure that appears in